breboulet/alexa-truth-or-dare/README.md

 3. Skip the blueprint
 4. Name the Lambda Function "truthOrDareUnrated".
 5. Select the runtime as Pyhton
-6. Edit the lambda.json file with your own lambda settings (see [lambda-uploader](https://github.com/rackerlabs/lambda-uploader) for more info
+6. Edit the lambda.json file with your own AWS Lambda settings (see [lambda-uploader](https://github.com/rackerlabs/lambda-uploader) for more info)
 7. In the root directory of the project execute: "lambda-uploader"
 8. Set the Handler to "tod/voice_interface.lambda_handler".
 9. Create a "Lambda Basic Execution" role and click create.